-"As climate change brings about increasing water temperatures, through warmer seasonal averages and large rain events that heat coldwater fisheries, we will begin to lose trout streams that are already teetering on the edge of supporting trout species," said Taylor Ridderbusch, Great Lakes Organizer for Trout Unlimited.
+"As climate change brings about increasing water temperatures, through warmer seasonal averages and large rain events that heat coldwater fisheries, we will begin to lose trout streams that are already teetering on the edge of supporting trout species," said Bryan Burroughs, Execuitve Director of Michigan Trout Unlimited.
 "This is particularly important as trout seek thermal refuge in tributaries of major rivers that become too warm in summer months; without those refuges, trout will struggle to find forage and suitable spawning habitat."